• Published July 7, 2024

 3. Consider how your various social identities have an impact on you.

-Do your social identities affect your:
+Does your social identity affect your:

 • Access to various types of support, resources, and people in positions of authority?